AgaHei/getaround-pricing-api/README.md

 ## 👥 Contributing

-This project was developed as part of the Jedha Data Science certification program.
+This project was developed as part of the Jedha Data Science and Engineering Fullstack certification program.

 ## 📝 License